dgilland/pydash/docs/kudos.rst

 Kudos
 *****

-Thank you to `Lo-Dash <http://lodash.com/>`_ for providing such a great library to port.
+Thank you to `Lodash <http://lodash.com/>`_ for providing such a great library to port.